 This is such a simple tip, but it can save you so much money.
 I can’t tell you how many times I bought a dozen eggs or several boxes of chicken stock without remembering that I had them in my fridge at home.
 Checking your fridge before you go can also help prevent food waste in addition to saving you money.

-44. Meal Plan
+44. Meal plan

 Make a grocery list with the additional ingredients you need to complete the list, and make a note of what you’ll have for breakfast, lunch, and dinner each day.
 Meal planning helps you save money because it reduces the likelihood that you’re going to order takeout.

-45. Bring a List
+45. Bring a list

 Bringing a list to the grocery store is crucial for saving money, and sticking to the list is obviously important too.
 When you stick to your list and stay disciplined, you don’t allow yourself to throw Oreos into your cart or buy things you don’t need.

-46. Using Grocery Apps
+46. Using grocery apps

 There are numerous apps available today that can help you save money on your groceries.

-I admit; I’m a mom who likes to drink wine.
+I admit, I’m a mom who likes to drink wine.
 Yet, I realized that buying wine every time I went to the grocery store really increased my bill.
 It also made me tired at night, which meant it was harder for me to write after my kids went to bed.
 So, these days, I save wine for special occasions, and I really don’t miss it that much.

-Money Saving Tips for Traveling
+Money-Saving Tips for Traveling

-48. Be Flexible
+48. Be flexible

 When you’re flexible with your travel dates and the locations you want to visit, you can save a considerable amount of money.
 Sometimes, I like to let the prices dictate where I travel.
 That might mean on a given week of the year we have available to travel, plane flights to Florida are much cheaper than plane flights to Chicago, so we pick Florida.

 49. Rent an Airbnb

 If you know how to use a credit card responsibly, then you might benefit from credit card rewards.
-You can sign up for new travel credit cards, and use the sign up bonus to get free flights, hotels, excursions, and more.
+You can sign up for new travel credit cards, and use the signup bonus to get free flights, hotels, excursions, and more.
 Keep in mind that this is a hack for people with excellent credit scores who pay off their credit cards at the end of each month.

 Camping is a great way to have a fun vacation without spending a lot of money.
 You can camp in the wilderness or find a campsite that has showers and bathrooms.
-Bring your own food, sit around the campfire, and enjoy time with your family and kids on a dime.
+Bring your own food, sit around the campfire, and enjoy time with your family on a dime.

 Just because you’re traveling doesn’t mean you have to buy expensive massages or go on thousand dollar excursions.
 Do your research to find free museum days, restaurants that allow kids to eat free, and more.
-There are so many ways to save if you plan free or low cost activities while you’re there.
+There are so many ways to save if you plan free or low-cost activities while you’re there.

-Money Saving Tips for Your Health
+Money-Saving Tips for Your Health

 Annual physicals are typically included in most healthcare plans.
 Getting an annual checkup, even if you feel you’re healthy, can help spot potential problems early, which can save you money on medications, hospital bills, and more.